ioccc-src/winner/2020/kurdyukov4/README.md

 using the (still non-standard, for some reason) library function `memmem`, but that way it works too fast regardless of the context length, and it's much less fun.

-(*Wow, amazing!
-Very fast, but there is a drawback to randomness.*
+*Wow, amazing!
+Very fast, but there is a drawback to randomness.
-*If some string only appears after half the input, the first instance* *of this string will have a 50% chance of occurrence.*
+If some string only appears after half the input, the first instance of this string will have a 50% chance of occurrence.
-*Example:*
+Example:*

 	echo "00000000000000000000 01 02 02 02 02 02 02" > test.txt
 	./prog test.txt 1000 2 123
 	# more twos in output
 	./rand test.txt 1000 2 123
 	# more ones in output

-*But this will happen very rarely on real data. author*)
+*But this will happen very rarely on real data.
+-- Author*

 Try using the same random seed and varying the context size.